plone/volto/packages/scripts/README.md

 ## i18n

-It scans and detects i18n messages from the code and add them to the i18n machinery.
+It scans and detects i18n messages from the code and adds them to the i18n machinery.

 See https://6.dev-docs.plone.org/volto/recipes/i18n.html for more information.